eCubed/DevNotes/02-learning-approaches.md

 learn.
 Then based on my experiences and what I've learned before about the topic, I list down what I *know*, hence the *K* in *KWL*.
 Then, as a learner, I write down any of my questions, which are questions on *what*, hence the *W* in *KWL* I want or need to know.
 Then I go ahead and do my research.
 It is normal that as we research, we will have more questions, so I add those questions.
 When I find my answers, I write them below the question.
 The answers are the *L* in *KWL*, meaning what we've **learned** from researching.
+The KWL document is again, a tool for learning, reflection, and review, but not really a reference or guide because it's by nature, not so organized.

 At the end, I go back and read the KWL document, make some edits, and out of it, create the actual instructional document.

 **The Instructional Document.** I believe that to teach is to learn twice, and by writing instructions on the concepts and how-tos of something, we gain a better and thorough understanding.
 Why and how?
-Because as we write instructions, we anticipate what a reader might ask or the fact that people learn in different ways.
+Because as we write instructions, we anticipate what a reader might ask or the fact that people learn in different ways, and we would want to address those questions and learning styles.
 We will think of fitting analogies.
 We may rewrite a process in a different order, for example, one being from the perspective of a user vs. a developer vs. computer.
 I personally also like to include pitfalls or what I think are easy mistakes to make.
 There are many things that seem obvious but they end up being more involved.